A Mechanistic Analysis of Transformers for Dynamical Systems: Nonlinear Systems and Sparse Observations

-In this setting, we visualize the learned latent trajectories by plotting \( x_1^{\mathrm{emb}_1}(t) + Z_1 \) against \( x_1^{\mathrm{emb}_2}(t) + Z_2 \), as shown in Figure~\ref{fig:Van_Der_Pol_2D_Latent_Space}.
-For both transformer models—with and without positional encoding—we observe that the resulting latent trajectories recover a limit cycle structure.
-This indicates that the transformer successfully learns a representation aligned with the intrinsic dynamics of the system.
-To assess robustness, in the Supplementary Information (Section \ref{sec:van_der_pol_appendix}) we present the same visualization as in Figures \ref{fig:Van_Der_Pol_Z_Comparison}, \ref{fig:Van_Der_Pol_Z_y_Comparison} and \ref{fig:Van_Der_Pol_2D_Latent_Space} for each of the 10 independently trained models (different random seeds).
+In this setting, we visualize the learned latent trajectories by plotting the two components of $\mathbf{h}_t=\mathbf{e}_t+\mathbf{z}_t$, where $\mathbf{z}_t=(z_{t,1},z_{t,2})$ is the final-token attention output, as shown in Figure~\ref{fig:Van_Der_Pol_2D_Latent_Space}.
+For both Transformer models---with and without PE---the resulting latent trajectories recover a limit-cycle structure.
+This indicates that the Transformer learns a representation aligned with the intrinsic dynamics of the system.
+To assess robustness, in \ref{sec:van_der_pol_appendix} we present the same visualization as in Figures~\ref{fig:Van_Der_Pol_Z_Comparison}, \ref{fig:Van_Der_Pol_Z_y_Comparison}, and \ref{fig:Van_Der_Pol_2D_Latent_Space} for 10 independently trained models (different random seeds).